Bakelalan Bird Watching Trip Report

 ![]() |

-Birding in Bakelalan is combined with some adventure and the fantastic outdoors. |
+| Birding in Bakelalan is a blend of adventure and the fantastic outdoors. |

 My birdwatching expedition here was a cross-border initiative involving the Sarawak Tourism Board and the Borneo Bird Club from Sandakan, Sabah.
 It was more of a birdwatching inspection trip to initiate cross-border birdwatching tourism between Malaysia and Borneo.